Python Data Class: A Better Way to Store Data

 Default values

 A data class can have default values.
 Assigning default values is as simple as assigning a value to a variable.
-For example, to make our Card class have a default value of Queen of hearts, we can do as follows:
+For example, to make our Card class have a default value of Queen of Hearts, we can do as follows:

 from dataclasses import dataclass